10th Finchley

 The Scouts won the sports for the third year running with 61½ points, narrowly beating the 8th Finchley who had 56½ points, both teams being well ahead of the 7th Finchley who gained 16 points.

 There was a Whitsun camp at Hatfield Park but the main camp in France was held from the 24th July to the 6th August inclusive.
 There had been some difficulty in finding an appropriate site but this was resolved after writing to Dr Meillon, the Chairman of the Syndicat d’Initiative (Publicity Committee), who happened to also be the President of the camping club in France.
-With Mr Louis and nine Salford Scouts the party was 50 strong.
+Mr Louis and nine Salford Scouts meant that the party was 50 strong.

 To some people’s disgust a decision was made not to cook main meals at the camp but to eat at the local hotel every evening.
 The reasons were the problem of acquiring the food at the right price and not having to leave a Patrol behind on days out, just to prepare the meal.
-After factoring in this cost, as well as the fares, day trips and other sundry items amount each participant had to pay the sum of £7 (approx. £350 in today’s {2023} money).
+After factoring in this cost, as well as the fares, day trips and other sundry items, each participant had to pay the sum of £7 (approx. £350 in today’s {2023} money).

-The Group’s history book and annual report provide a fairly detailed account to the two week adventure but there are perhaps a couple of events that need highlighting.
-The first was the outward journey when they were delayed at Dieppe by the customs authorities who would not look at their luggage until all the other passengers had gone through, thus resulting in them missing their train to Paris.
-This was the followed by another issue in Paris that resulted in Eric Rutherford being left on the platform minding a hundredweight of kit that had not been loaded onto the train before its departure.
+The Group’s history book and annual report provide a fairly detailed account of the two week adventure but there are perhaps a couple of events that need highlighting.
+The first was the outward journey when they were delayed at Dieppe by the customs authorities who would not look at their luggage until all the other passengers had gone through, resulting in them missing their train to Paris.
+This was followed by another issue in Paris that resulted in Eric Rutherford being left on the platform minding a hundredweight of kit that had not been loaded onto the train before its departure.

 The second noteworthy fact was the near diplomatic crisis that was caused in Paris during the return journey.
 Having received permission to lay a wreath at the Tomb of the Unknown Soldier in memory of their French brother Scouts who had died during the war, they marched to the Arc de Triomphe.
 The problem was that in doing so they marched through the arch with their flag flying high.
 It was apparently the first time since the days of Napoleon that a foreign flag had done so, apart from during the war when the Germans occupied France.